dimus/dimus.github.io/_posts/2015-11-01-open-paper.md

 title: Writing Open Access Papers like a Pro
 ---

-I decided to try writing papers pretty much the same way I am writing code:
+I decided to try writing papers pretty much the same way I write programs:

 1. Have whole process open from the very start
 2. Use open source tools including Vim -- my editor of choice
 3. Use LaTeX -- open source editor and markup language
-4. Keep live update of resulting PDF so I immediate feedback after saving file
+4. Keep live update of resulting PDF so I have an immediate feedback after saving the file

 Here are steps to achieve this on Ubuntu Linux: